S3 method for class 'keras.src.models.model.Model'

 - x

 Input data.
-It could be:
+It can be:

 An array (or array-like), or a list of arrays (in case the model has multiple inputs).